 Using a pencil, lightly sketch on printed storyboard and draw out the plan for the shots you have in mind.
 Feel free to add notes below each frame, for instance “Opening shot, actor walks up to camera.”
 With pencil, you can adjust the shots as you work through your script.

-How Long Does is it to Make an Educational Video?
+How Long Does is it to Make Video?

 Video production and planning varies with the scope of the project.
 Much time should be spent on the planning and preparation to ensure the video is a good result.